ALAG11/Image-Encryptor-and-Decryptor/README.md

 # Image-Encryptor-and-Decryptor
-It is a GUI Image Encryptor and Decryptor Tool written in Java programming language./ It can take any kind of image file and can encrypt it and a unique key is needed to set in the beginning of the encryption process and only by using that unique key the file can be again decrypted to the image file.
+It is a GUI Image Encryptor and Decryptor Tool written in Java programming language. / It can take any kind of image file and can encrypt it and a unique key is needed to set in the beginning of the encryption process and only by using that unique key the file can be again decrypted to the image file.

 # Steps to run the Image-Encryptor-and-Decryptor Tool: